TeMuNiDe/FinalProject/README.md

+> Important !!!
+> REPLACE [YOUR_IP] located at [app/src/main/res/values/strings.xml](https://github.com/TeMuNiDe/FinalProject/blob/master/app/src/main/res/values/strings.xml) with the IP address of your PC before deploying app
+>
+>
+The IP address of your PC can be found by follwing the steps [here](https://kb.wisc.edu/page.php?id=4273)

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses